guillaumelobet/science_valorisation/readme.md

 1. Remove everything about you on the web... (not possible, the web never forgets)
 2. **Fill with useful information about you**

+On the different platform, be informative about yourself.

 ### Get your identifier